KTRosenberg/Hash_Table_C/ReadMe.md

     gcc -g -Wall -Wextra table.o chain.o main1.o -o programname

-A makefile for main1 is also available
+A makefile for main1 is also available.